lcdb/lcdb-wf/docs/guide.rst

 =======================

-The ``lcdb-wf`` workflow system is designed to have a standardized directory structure and file hierarchy to allow us to be as consistent across many diverse and disparate analyses and sources of data and reduce the overhead when it comes to troubleshooting when something goes wrong.
+The ``lcdb-wf`` workflow system is designed to have a standardized directory structure and file hierarchy.
+This allows us to be as consistent across many diverse and disparate analyses and sources of data.
+As a result, this reduces the overhead when it comes to troubleshooting when something goes wrong.
 All the components of the repository are laid out with this overarching design principle in mind.

-Below we give a high-level overview and brief description of the files and folders used by the workflows, and include an annotated directory tree highlighting the most important parts of the repository.
+Below we give a high-level overview and brief description of the files and folders used by the workflows.
+The includeed annotated directory tree highlights the most important parts of the repository.

 Folder organization